Chris Vos

-Chris Vos (born 25 February 1998 in Haarlem, Netherlands) is a Dutch para-snowboarder.
+Chris Vos (born 25 February 1998 in Haarlem, Netherlands) is a Dutch para-snowboarder and two-time Paralympic medalist.
 At age five Vos got into an accident which resulted in his right leg being paralyzed.
-Vos currently lives in Noordbeemster, Netherlands.
-He has a relationship with Lisa Bunschoten.

-Education

-Vos follows an MBO education at the Johan Cruyff College, Nijmegen, Netherlands.

 Career

-Vos made his debut in April 2011 during the World Cup in Ocieres, France.
+Vos made his debut in April 2011 during the World Cup in Orcières, France.

-Winter Paralympics
+2014 Winter Paralympics

-Vos qualified for the 2014 Winter Paralympics in Sotsji, Russia.
+Vos qualified for the 2014 Winter Paralympics in Sochi, Russia.
 He did this by coming in fourth in the Europa Cup in Landgraaf, Netherlands.
-He participated in the boardercross event where he ranked 13th.
+He participated in the snowboard cross event where he ranked 13th.